 Are you going to stay in the Netherlands for more than 4 months in the next six months?
 Then you have to register with the municipality.
 Your personal details will be listed in the Dutch population register (Basisregistratie Personen or BRP).

 Please note: if you're already registered at a Dutch municipality, you only have to notify us your change of address.

-- a birth certificate, if you were born abroad
+- your birth certificate (if you were born abroad)

-- an announcement of your change of address if you come from Aruba, Curaçao, Sint Maarten, Bonaire, St. Eustatius or Saba
+- a proof (notification) of deregistration if you come from: Aruba, Curaçao, Saint Martin, Bonaire, Saint Eustace or Saba

 - You have the Dutch nationality, or a residence permit for certain or indefinite periods of time

 - You stay longer than 4 months living in the Netherlands

 The requested documents need to be translated if they are not written in Dutch, English, German or French.
 You don't have to legalize the translation if the translator is sworn in the Netherlands.
 In all other cases, you must re-legalize the original document in the Netherlands.
 More information can be found at Netherlands worldwide.

 Are you moving from abroad (again) to Maastricht (remigration or immigration)?
 Then your registration is free of charge and mandatory.
 You pay the costs of translating or legalising any required documents yourself.